Racheal7/DribbbleProject/README.md

-# DribbbleProject
+# DribbbleProject -- A model for recovering missing semantics in UI designs.

-Discover missing UI designs through recovering missing semantics.
+## Introduction